ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 ### Section 1: Capacitors

-Before plunging into the assignment, let us prepare ourselves by briefly

 #### 1.1 Study

-**TODO**

-#### 1.2 Apply

 Capacitors are important cicruit elements which hold charge.
+They hold charge and their non-linear charging and discharging provide important functionality for circuits.
 They are represented as two plates with terminals as shown below:
 ```
     |
 ---------